spoons-and-mirrors/subtask2/README.md

 The plugin intercepts OpenCode's synthetic user message and replaces it, so the main agent receives instructions from the "user" rather than just being told to summarize.

 `chain` allows you to queue additional prompts that fire sequentially after each completion, enabling multi-step automated workflows.

+`parallel` spawns multiple subtasks concurrently - useful for research, brainstorming, or any task that benefits from multiple perspectives running in parallel.

+## Requirements

+The `parallel` feature requires OpenCode with the `command.execute.before` hook (added in a recent update).
+Ensure you're running the latest version.

 ## License